-Suspension Definition and Meaning
+Suspension Meaning and Definition

 The U.S. Congress has the underlying responsibility to make sure that taxpayer dollars are spent well when it comes to federal government contracts.

-Therefore, when figuring out what is suspension of government contractors, it simply means that there is an immediate need for the contracting agency to put a temporary mean in place.
+Therefore, when figuring out what is the suspension of government contractors, it simply means that there is an immediate need for the contracting agency to put a temporary means in place.
+The reasons for suspension of defense contractors or an individual could be for a pending criminal investigation or an ongoing criminal case.
+This level of administrative exclusion of defense contractors from doing business with the federal government should serve as a temporary measure.

 Per FAR 9.405, Contractors debarred, suspended, or proposed for debarment are excluded from receiving contracts, and agencies shall not solicit offers from, award contracts to, or consent to subcontracts with these contractors, unless the agency head determines that there is a compelling reason for such action.